DGauthierLab/how_to/git_in_rstudio.md

 # Working with Git inside Rstudio

-### Step 1: Configure Git inside Rstudio
+## Step 1: Configure Git inside Rstudio
-- Under Tools inside Rstudio, open "Global Options"
+- Under Tools inside Rstudio, open `Global Options`
 - Select `Git/SVN` on the left menu
 - Browse to find your Git executable
   - For Windows, most likely, it is at C:/Program Files/Git/bin/git.exe and will need to be set.